Matheus-Barros/resolution_newglobe/README.md

 To execute the ETL process, follow the steps below:

 1. Make sure you have Python installed on your system.
-2. First navigate to the directory where the `main.py` file is located, using the command: cd /path/to/main.py.
-3. Install the required libraries by running the following command:
+2. Install the required libraries by running the following command:
    ```
    pip install -r requirements.txt
    ```
-4. Execute the `main.py` script by running the following command:
+3. Execute the `main.py` script by running the following command:
    ```
    python main.py
    ```